Dislike Vegetables TRY THIS

 Plus, if you want any chance of restoring liver damage - or even losing weight - you're going to have to change your mind about vegetables.

 You cannot successfully lose weight and get healthy without vegetables---it's impossible.

 And for preventing or reversing liver damage, it's essential.
 And if you have a big belly, folks, you already have a fatty liver - then you've GOT to eat those vegetables every day.
-Your liver needs these to help it break down fat - especially when you go low insulin and really begin burning fat.
+Your liver needs these to help it break down fat - especially when you have low Fat Storing Hormone and really begin burning fat.

 You need to eat RAW vegetables, at least half of them, raw.
 Not canned corn, not just cooked peas, but you need to really eat raw vegetables to get healthy and find ones that do not bloat you.

-If I don't eat vegetables one day, that day, I'm sluggish, out of energy, drained, and low in mood and energy all day.
+If I don't eat vegetables one day, that day, I become sluggish, out of energy, drained, and low in mood and energy all day.
 I feel heavy, even, like I've consumed too much protein or a big meal that's too bloating.

 To get healthy and lose weight, find vegetables you really like and get more raw vegetables in the diet.